What is a venous lake?

 Who gets a venous lake?

-Venous lake is most often diagnosed in middle-aged or older males and females of any race.
+A venous lake is most often diagnosed in middle-aged or older men and women of any race.

 What is the cause of a venous lake?

 What are the clinical features of a venous lake?